 - Safety: A monitor should never be placed on the baby’s crib or cot.
 The cord should always be kept at least 3 feet away.
 Make sure the leads are long enough for positioning your camera where you need it to watch baby (source).

-The Best Long Range Baby Monitors of 2019
+The Best Long Range Baby Monitor Reviews of 2019

 While it may seem like just one more thing you have to think about, technology can make so many of your parenting niggles disappear — so it’s worth spending the time shopping around when it comes to new gadgets.
 Let’s take a closer look at our top picks for 2019.